SixStringDoug/aws-saa-project/docs/scaffold-plan.md

 - Basic unit tests with JUnit

 ## Notes
-- Frontend is optional and planned for Chunk 7
+- Frontend is optional and planned for Phase 7
 - Focus is on backend and AWS integration for now

 ## Next Steps